6 Ways to Source EOL Components Without Getting Burned

 The six approaches outlined here—ranging from OEMs and recovery specialists to aftermarket suppliers and broker networks—show that safe and reliable options do exist.
 The key is knowing which channels to trust and combining multiple methods to cover both immediate and long-term needs.

-By treating EOL sourcing as a strategic process instead of a last-minute scramble, businesses can maintain continuity, control costs, and protect customer trust.
-In the end, the companies that plan and diversify their sourcing methods are the ones best equipped to avoid costly mistakes.
+By treating EOL sourcing as part of obsolescence management instead of a last-minute scramble, businesses can maintain continuity, protect customer trust, and reduce costly sourcing mistakes.